 Sometimes, pain after a root canal can be difficult to diagnose.
 Kathi from North Carolina shares an experience she had with this.

 The chances for a successful treatment are always the best the first time it is treated.
-In the case of a failed root canal, the chance that a re-treatment or surgery will succeed is going to be 50% to 75% at best, depending on what is wrong.
+In the case of a failed root canal, the chance that a re-treatment or surgery will succeed is probably going to be about 50% to 75%, depending on what is wrong.

 Click here to ask Dr. Hall a question.

 This content was written by Dr. David Hall.